01000001-01001110/PowershellProfileBackup/README.md

   Outlook Settings<br>
   Office Ribbon and QAT Settings<br>

-I also have a Gather Inventory function that grabs and consolidates the following information into one xlsx file: <br>
+I also have a gather inventory function that grabs and consolidates the following information into one xlsx file: <br>
 = PowerShell Drive<br>
 = Logical Drives<br>
 = Network Drives<br>